ucbepic/docetl/README.md

 # Motion

-Motion is a powerful tool for creating and executing data processing pipelines using a custom Domain Specific Language (DSL).
+Motion is a powerful tool for creating and executing data processing pipelines using LLMs.
 It allows you to define complex data operations in a YAML configuration file and execute them efficiently.

 ## Table of Contents